 All in all, not a good situation for the Hawkeyes.

-- ESPN.com's Bruce Feldman lists his top 10 must-see games for 2008.
-Not surprsingly, Ohio State-USC is No. 1, while Wisconsin's trip to Fresno State comes in at No. 9.
+ESPN.com's Bruce Feldman lists his top 10 must-see games for 2008.
+Not surprisingly, Ohio State-USC is No. 1, while Wisconsin's trip to Fresno State comes in at No. 9.
 I'd include Ohio State at Wisconsin on the list, but I'm Big Ten-biased.

 Missed this one Monday from The Indianapolis Star's Terry Hutchens, who writes that Indiana's days of being at the bottom of the league's recruiting rankings will end in 2009.
 Also, Hoosiers standout defensive end Greg Middleton has been named to the Ted Hendricks Award watch list.

 Wisconsin added a wide receiver (Jeff Duckworth) for its 2009 recruiting class but might be losing a commitment from tackle Jon Lechner, Mark Stewart writes on the Milwaukee Journal Sentinel's Badgers Blog.

 Jack Bogaczyk of the Charleston (W.Va.)
 Daily Mail thinks Rich Rodriguez will shake up the Big Ten.

 Ohio State has become the second Big Ten school, along with Penn State, to establish a chapter of Uplifting Athletes.
 Earlier this month I wrote about Penn State's Lift For Life event, which raises funds and awareness to fight kidney cancer.
 Ohio State's chapter will hold its first event, a college football video game tournament, on July 27 at Eddie George's Grille 27 in Columbus.
 The event also will benefit the Kidney Cancer Association.
 Buckeyes quarterbacks coach Joe Daniels has been battling kidney cancer since 2006.